 Nothing beats the idea of afternoon tea.
-Go sit in a fancy hotel and enjoy this English specialty whilst it’s raining cats and dogs outside.
+Go sit in a fancy hotel and enjoy this English speciality whilst it’s raining cats and dogs outside.
 Afternoon Tea is something of a tradition and should be on your London bucket list.

-Savoury nibbles and sandwiches are followed by all kinds of cake, and then comes the finale: scones with clotted cream and jam, just to die for!
+Savoury nibbles and sandwiches are followed by all kinds of cake, and then comes the finale: scones with clotted cream and jam, perfect for your sweet tooth!
 All this, whilst sipping a hot cup of tea, or if the weather is still nasty, perhaps a glass of champagne.